 The DEC regulations include a provision to allow an affected generator to continue to operate for up to two years, with a possible further two-year extension, after the compliance deadline if the generator is designated by the NYISO or by the local transmission owner as needed to resolve a reliability need until a permanent solution is in place.
-Consistent with the DEC's regulations and detailed in the Short-Term Reliability Process report it issued on November 20, 2023, the NYISO has designated the Gowanus 2 & 3 and Narrows 1 & 2 generators to temporarily continue operation beyond May 2025 until permanent solutions are in place, for an initial period of up to two years (May 1, 2027).
+Consistent with the DEC's regulations and detailed in the Short-Term Reliability Process report it issued on November 20, 2023, the NYISO has designated the Gowanus 2 & 3 and Narrows 1 & 2 generators (32 units total) to temporarily continue operation beyond May 2025 until permanent solutions are in place, for an initial period of up to two years (May 1, 2027).
+This STAR includes the unavailability of three of the 32 Gowanus and Narrows generators (Gowanus GT 3-6, Narrows GT 2-1, and Narrows GT 2-7), which are in an IIFO.

-10 DEC Peaker Rule
+&lt;sup>10 DEC Peaker Rule

-11 New York's Climate Leadership and Community Protection Act ("CLCPA"), Chapter 106 of the Laws of 2019.
+&lt;sup>11 New York's Climate Leadership and Community Protection Act ("CLCPA"), Chapter 106 of the Laws of 2019.
 The CLCPA become effective on January 1, 2020.